jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 // ---------------------------- first 3d results ---------------------------- //
-At this point, displacements, first and second derivatives are known, such that the curvature can be calculated according to @eq_28.
-IN order to cover a braod specturm, them #gls("swith") model was computed with the variations of internal pressure between $15 "MPa"$ to $110 "MPa"$ or  $150 "bar"$ to $1100 "bar"$  with linearly spaced 30 values.
-While $150 "bar"$ can be assumed to be too small for it providing econolical use in avaition, it is a high value, that can be used within experiemtnal testing environments.
-Next, $1100 "bar"$ is above the maximal pressure that can be currently stored within a tank type IV as mentioned in @chap_1_0_3.
-However, in @chap_1_0_3 it was mentioned that the tank type V is supposed to provide a maximal pressure of $1000 "bar"$.
+With displacements, first and second derivatives now known, the curvature can be calculated according to @eq_28.
+To cover a broad spectrum, the #gls("swith") model was computed with internal pressure variations between $15 "MPa"$ to $110 "MPa"$ (or $150 "bar"$ to $1100 "bar"$) using 30 linearly spaced values.
+While $150 "bar"$ is too low for economical aviation use, it represents a practical value for experimental testing environments.
+The upper limit of $1100 "bar"$ exceeds the maximum pressure currently storable in a type IV tank, as discussed in @chap_1_0_3, where type V tanks are noted to provide a maximum pressure of $1000 "bar"$.

-While in @chap_1_0_3 it was explained that the tank type IV was selected as the current best compromiss between safety and econolical demand.
-However, it was also mentioned that once the tank type V technology advances enough, it could be the preferred option.
-Furthermore, because it is assumed that technical advantages are likely in future, it is possible that tank type V can store more hydrogen under higher pressures than $1000 "bar"$ or even above $1100 "bar"$.
-Moreover, having selected thus a high pressure values also hihglights the fact that increasing the pressure in a simualtion is muich easier than in a practical experimental test.
+As explained in @chap_1_0_3, while type IV tanks currently offer the best compromise between safety and economic considerations, type V technology could become the preferred option as it advances.
+Given likely future technical advancements, type V tanks might eventually store hydrogen at pressures exceeding $1000 "bar"$ or even $1100 "bar"$.
+Additionally, using such high pressure values in the simulation emphasizes that pressure increases are more readily implemented in numerical models than in experimental testing.
-The lift coefficient $C_L$ variation $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$ was selected.
-It is supposed to cover lift coefficients for small aircraft and big aircraft with potenital high-lift devices in appliaction @Wild2022.
+The lift coefficient variation $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$ was selected to cover the range from small aircraft to large aircraft with potential high-lift devices in application @Wild2022, resulting in 180 total variations.
-This corresponds to 180 totial variations.

 // a = np.linspace(15,110,30)
 // a[11] = 51.034
-An illustrative exmaple of the displacment on the top left, the strains (first order derivate) on the top right, the second order derivate on bottom left and resulting curvature on bttom right for a pressure of $ p approx 510 "bar"$ and a lift coefficient of $C_L ~ 0.6$ is depicted in @fig_42.
+An illustrative example of the displacement on the top left, the strains or first-order derivative on the top right, the second-order derivative on the bottom left and resulting curvature on the bottom right for a pressure of $p approx 510 "bar"$ and a lift coefficient of $C_L approx 0.6$ is depicted in @fig_42.

 // -------------------------------- 3d plots -------------------------------- //
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/8_Skin_Ca_06_P_510.png",
   width: 100%),
-  caption: [Illustrative depcition of the displacments ([mm], top left), first order derivative ([-], top right), second order derivative ([$"mm"^(-1)$], bottom left) and the curvature ([$"mm"^(-1)$], bottom right) for a #gls("swith") model with $C_L approx 0.6$ and internal pressure $p approx 510 "bar"$. ], ) <fig_42>
+  caption: [Illustrative depiction of the displacements ([mm], top left), first-order derivative ([-], top right), second-order derivative ([$"mm"^(-1)$], bottom left) and curvature ([$"mm"^(-1)$], bottom right) for a #gls("swith") model at $C_L approx 0.6$ and internal pressure $p approx 510 "bar"$.], ) <fig_42>

+// --------------------------------- here 1 --------------------------------- //
-The magntiude value are calculated according to the usual Euclidean norm.
-For the curvature they are given per formula @eq_33, where the indices $kappa_x, kappa_y$, and $kappa_z$ stand for the curvature component in the respective spatial direction.
+The magnitude values are calculated according to the Euclidean norm.
+For curvature, the calculation follows @eq_33, where $kappa_x$, $kappa_y$, and $kappa_z$ represent the curvature components in their respective spatial directions.

 $ kappa_("mag") = sqrt(kappa_x^(2) + kappa_y^2 + kappa_z^2) $<eq_33>

-Since for #glspl("swith") the strucutral behaviour of the tanks is of utmost importance, the same information  is analogguglsy  depicted soley for the tanks in @fig_43.
+Given the critical importance of tank structural behavior in #glspl("swith"), the corresponding information is presented separately for the tanks in @fig_43.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/9_Tubes_Ca_06_P_510.png",
   width: 100%),
-  caption: [Illustrative depcition of the displacments ([mm], top left), first order derivative ([-], top right), second order derivative ([$"mm"^(-1)$], bottom left) and the curvature ([$"mm"^(-1)$], bottom right) soley for the tubes of #gls("swith") model with $C_L approx 0.6$ and internal pressure $p approx 510 "bar"$.], ) <fig_43>
+  caption: [Illustrative depiction of the displacements ([mm], top left), first-order derivative ([-], top right), second-order derivative ([$"mm"^(-1)$], bottom left) and curvature ([$"mm"^(-1)$], bottom right) solely for the tubes of a #gls("swith") model at $C_L approx 0.6$ and internal pressure $p approx 510 "bar"$.], ) <fig_43>

 // ---------------------------- model specialitis --------------------------- //
-In order to interpret the curvatrure results for real-world applicaiton, additional aspects needs to be incorporated through a deeper analysis.
+The application of curvature results to real-world scenarios necessitates analysis of additional structural features.
 For that @fig_44 shall be viewed.
-The visualization shows the first-order derivatives of displacement (strain), using a visual scaling factor to enhance the visibility of critical regions.
-This scaling is used to highlight areas of the wing that require special attention during real-world simulation result interpreation.
+@fig_44 presents the first-order derivatives of displacement (strain) with enhanced scaling to identify critical wing regions that warrant particular attention in simulation result interpretation.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/10_Tubes_Ca_06_P_510.png",
   width: 100%),
-  caption: [Focused and scaled depiction of the first order derivates (strain) with $C_L approx 0.6$ and internal pressure $p approx 510 "bar"$.
-  Top left: startof inner wing, top right: fuselage, bottom left: ending of inner wing and tubes, bottom right, outer wing ending.], ) <fig_44>
+  caption: ["Focused and scaled depiction of the first-order derivatives (strain) at $C_L approx 0.6$ and internal pressure $p approx 510 "bar"$.
+Top left: wing-fuselage intersection; top right: landing gear and engine; bottom left: end of inner wing and tubes; bottom right: outer wing end.], ) <fig_44>

-With the top left side of @fig_44 it can be observed that particularly high strains occur on the skin of starting of the inner wing.
-This is because a dummy value for stiffness is used here.
-It is an area that extends into the fuselage.
-Therefore, skin stiffness is virtually reduced to a very small value.
-The fuselage area was not removed as this simplifies aerodynamic modeling and calculations.
+The top left of @fig_44 shows notably high strains at the inner wing's skin interface.
+This occurs due to the implementation of a dummy stiffness value in this region where the wing extends into the fuselage.
+The skin stiffness is reduced to a minimal value here, while retaining the fuselage area to facilitate aerodynamic modeling and calculations.

-At the landing gear and engine connection points, as well as tank ends, circumferential rings with high stiffnesses are used.
-Due to the stiff circumferential rings, abrupt stiffness differences are to be expected in their vicinity, as can also be seen in the top right for the landing gear and bottom left for the tube ending side of @fig_44.
+At the landing gear and engine connection points, as well as tank ends, circumferential rings with high stiffness are applied.
+Due to local stiffening elements, abrupt stiffness differences appear.
+One example is shown through the circumferential rings, where these differences are visible in the top right at the landing gear posistion and bottom left at the tube ending posistion in @fig_44.
-One another

-If the first derivative shows jumps, this will also be reflected in the second derivative.
-Since the curvature is based on the first and second derivatives of displacement, peculiarities are also to be expected at these points.
-If it is assumed that the first derivative is much smaller than 1 ($u' << 1$), then the curvature @eq_28 can be written as @eq_34 @Gross2021.
-Thus, the curvature $kappa$ shows the direct proportionality to the second order derivative $u$.
+Discontinuities in the first derivative propagate to the second derivative calculations.
+These discontinuities also appear in the curvature results, as curvature depends on both derivatives of displacement.
+For small first derivatives ($u' << 1$), the curvature expression @eq_28 simplifies to @eq_34 @Gross2021.
+This shows direct proportionality between curvature $kappa$ and the second derivative $u$.

 $ kappa approx u'' $<eq_34>

-It already know that the first derivative exhibits abrupt behavior.
-However, this does not necessarily contradict $u' << 1$.
-It is possible that two values differ by several orders of magnitude, yet both considered sidplacement values are still significantly smaller than 1.
+The first derivative shows abrupt behavior, yet this does not contradict $u' << 1$.
+For example, values of $1 times 10^(-3)$ and $1 times 10^(-9)$ differ by six orders of magnitude, yet both remain significantly smaller than 1.
-Through the deeper analysis of the curvature results, it can be noted that the numiercal output of @eq_28 does not suffice to verrify wheter the critical curvature was exceeded.
-The output needs to be interperted with background knowedlge about the derivation of curvature and enginerring background to asses how to asses local curvature jumps.
+The numerical output of @eq_28 alone is insufficient to verify if the critical curvature was exceeded.
+Proper interpretation requires understanding of both curvature derivation and engineering principles to assess local curvature discontinuities.
-In order to aswer the answering the question about the influence of the fill medium, only the structral representative areas should be used to determine wheter the critical curvature $kappa_"krit"$ was exceeded or not.
-Otherwise it would otherwise lead to misinterpretations.
+To evaluate the influence of the fill medium, only structurally representative areas should be considered when determining if the critical curvature $kappa_"krit"$ was exceeded.
+Including non-representative areas would lead to misinterpretation.

-In order to highlight the importance of proper engeering assesment one more aspect that needs to be considered for real world assement shall be given.
-Since the impact of the filling agent only involves the tubes, the outer wing cannot be part of the evaluation.
-The ratioanle behind this is that that the tanks are only placed within the inner wing.
+To emphasize the significance of proper engineering assessment, an additional consideration for real-world application shall be viewed.
+The evaluation of filling agent impact needs to be limited to the inner wing section, as the tanks are exclusively positioned within this region.
+Consequently, the outer wing section falls outside the scope of this analysis.
-With the the interpreation based on the realworld related simulation model of a #gls("swith") and the in depth interpreations, some fundamental approach for properlyx asseing the cricitcal curvature should have been provided.

-If all menetioned modeling measures and their consequences are considered, the following conclusion can be reached: In the undisturbed regions, it can be recognizable that the critical curvature is not exceeded.
-Therefore, based on utlized #gls("fem") simulation model of a potential real world #gls("swith") design, it can be assumed that the fill medium has no significant influence on the maximum sustainable bending moment.
+Based on the real-world-guided simulation model of a #gls("swith") and the detailed interpretations presented, fundamental guidelines for assessing critical curvature were provided.
+Analysis of the results, accounting for some modeling considerations and their implications, leads to a significant finding: the critical curvature threshold remains unexceeded within undisturbed regions.
+This observation, derived from the #gls("fem") simulation model of a potential real-world #gls("swith") design, suggests that the choice of fill medium does not substantially influence the maximum sustainable bending moment.
-Yet, it can be oberved that the intepreation of curvature calculations for a complex 3d model is tedious task to do.
+However, the interpretation of curvature calculations for complex three-dimensional models presents considerable challenges and requires meticulous attention to detail.
-Thus, is is prone to errors when not careful investigations are made.
-Therefore in the upcoming @chap_3_0_3 the natrual progression was made to introduce to a method that shall help to obtain results easier to interpret and thus reduce the likelhood of making mistakes of the critical curvature assement.
+The complexity of this assessment process introduces potential opportunities for misinterpretation when thorough investigations are not conducted.
+Recognizing these challenges, @chap_3_0_3 introduces an enhanced methodology designed to facilitate result interpretation and reduce the likelihood of errors in critical curvature assessment.
-Finally, it is important to have clearly defined that the obtained results are only valid within the framework of the made assumptions.
-The calculations were solved linear-statically; gas compression effects and possible nonlinearities were not considered
+It is essential to acknowledge the limitations of these findings within the framework of the underlying assumptions.
+The analysis employed linear-static solutions, excluding considerations of gas compression effects and potential nonlinearities.
+These limitations might need to be considered when applying these results to practical applications.

 // --------------------------------- summary -------------------------------- //
 #summary_([

-In summary, the calucaliton of the curvature and its interpreations was provided.
-For this a #gls("fem") simulaiton model for a #gls("swith") model was chosen.
-It was explained how the required derivatives could be required.
-Since the explanations started from the displacements basis, the preented method can be leveraged for different methods.
-These could be numeircla simualtion methods, but the displacment data could also be obtained from experimental investigations.
-With having provided some examples of how to perform the assesment of the critical curvature investigation, it should have become clear why for complex structres like aircraft it is not easy to directly comapre obtained curvatrure results with the critical curvatrure value.
+In summary, a methodology for calculating curvature and its interpretation was provided.
+For this analysis, a #gls("fem") simulation model of a #gls("swith") configuration was utilized.
+The procedure for obtaining required derivatives was explained in detail.
+Since the methodology was developed from a displacement-based foundation, it can be applied to both analytical and numerical simulation approaches.
+The method's applicability extends beyond simulation, as displacement data could alternatively be obtained from experimental investigations.
+Through important examples demonstrating critical curvature assessment, the challenges of directly comparing obtained curvature results with critical curvature values for complex structures like aircraft became evident.
-The final answer of interpreation was, that for an experimtnal investigation hydrogen could be replaced with another filling agent without it having an impact on the maximal bearbale bending moment.
-Finally the diffcultiy of assesing the critical curvature in 3d was acknlwoedged and the transtion to next @chap_3_0_3 was introduced.
+The interpretation of results indicated that for experimental investigations, hydrogen could be replaced with an alternative filling agent without significantly impacting the maximum bearable bending moment.
+Finally, the complexity of assessing critical curvature in three-dimensional space was acknowledged, leading to the introduction of an enhanced methodology in @chap_3_0_3.

 ])